|Nutrition Facts (per serving)|

 Add confectioners' sugar and beat until smooth and creamy.

 - Most confectioners' sugar products are made with granular sugar processed with cornstarch or tapioca starch.
 However, when buying confectioners' sugar, sometimes called powdered sugar, read labels carefully to be sure that the product you are considering is not made with wheat starch.

-- This cake turns out well using Bob's Red Mill Gluten-Free Pizza Crust Mix.
-It contains xanthan gum, eliminating the need to add more gum to this recipe.
-Use your favorite gluten-free flour mix in this recipe and add 1 teaspoon xanthan or guar gum to the recipe IF the mix you are using does not contain one of these baking gums.
+- This cake turns out well using gluten-free flour mixes that contain xanthan gum, eliminating the need to add more gum to this recipe.
+Use your favorite gluten-free flour mix in this recipe and add 1 teaspoon xanthan or guar gum to the recipe if the mix you are using does not contain one of these baking gums.